-Every student at Newnham has a personal tutor, who they will meet in Freshers’ Week (undergraduate) or during the first term (graduates).
+You will meet your tutor in Freshers’ Week (undergraduates) or during the first term (graduates).
 Cambridge, like any institution, can be confusing to navigate, but your tutor will have experience of the system and be on hand to provide advice on any issue, from health or financial concerns, to filling in paperwork.
 Tutors are an invaluable resource, and it’s important to keep them in the loop if your circumstances change or any difficulties arise.

 Tutors are a student’s main point of contact with the College on many issues, and listed below are some of the ways in which they regularly provide help: